farmera/sare_grant/study_results_drones.md

 We have spoken of the bugbear of cumulative error and that issue is no where more relevant than here in __Figure 8__.
 The values representing each data point (there are six per treatment group) are index values averaged over a set of ~30,000 pixels representing an area of 100 ft by 20 ft.
-All points of error previously discussed regarding the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth, and a hundred others are focused in every point in the graph.
+The points of error that we have previously discussed (i.e. the accuracy of a camera's placement, the prevailing wind, sun angle, azimuth, and a hundred others) are focused in every point in the graph.
 And yet in spite of this we see a very logical pattern of correlation.
 These data were captured on July 28, 2017 at the height of the grand growth phase.
 The index type shown is NDVI.